rafael-fecha/reactive-event-bus/README.md

 Option 2

+**NOTE: To use this option you must have declared on your component file the lifecycles which will be overriden by the decorator: (React - componentDidMount/componentWillUnmount, Angular - ngOnInit/ngOnDestroy, VanillaCustomElement/StencilJS - connectedCallback/disconnectedCallback).**

 Motivation for this option: Developers forget to unsubscribe messages Naturally we are not machines.
 So why not create a subscribe decorator that internally automagically unsubscribes the all messages in the destroy lifecycle disconnectedCallback/ngOnDestroy/componentWillUnmount (depending in which framework is being used) ?